jomonylw/jomonylw.github.io/content/posts/1728295490690-book-list/index.en.md

 This book, focusing on the psychology of money, states that the key to financial success is not intellect but behavior.
 Through numerous real-life examples and stories, it reveals the psychological weaknesses, biases, and behavioral patterns that influence human financial decisions, proposing strategies for making smarter choices in personal finance.
 {{< article link="/en/posts/1728478918602/" >}}

+## Property of Money

+Korean entrepreneur Kim Seung-ho shares his personal journey from poverty to wealth, providing practical guidance on wealth accumulation, management, and the pursuit of financial freedom.
+{{< article link="/en/posts/1728564107112/" >}}